Most passengers coming to Peru from North America, Europe and other parts of the world arrive at Jorge Chavez International Airport, in Lima.

 - Air Canada – Flies from Toronto and Montreal, Canada.

-- American Airlines – Flies from Miami, New York, Dallas, Orlando, Newark, Los Angeles and Stamford, United States.
+- American Airlines – Flies from Miami and Dallas, United States.

-- United Airlines – Flies from Houston, Newark, Miami and New York, United States.
+- United Airlines – Flies from Houston and Newark, United States.

 - Delta Airlines – Flies from Atlanta, United States.